 Poisoning Prevention Program (WCLPPP) at 608-266-5817.

 Phase 2: [On-going]

 actively ongoing.
 Subcommittees were formed to complete the activities

-set forth in the workplan (see current and past efforts).
+set forth in the workplan.
 An advisory group, the Implementation and Oversight Committee

 (IOC), meets 2 to 3 times per year to track the progress of the

 subcommittees and make recommendations for action.
 In the table below

 are awards given to members of the committee and products from the work